Jayasurya-rookie/Happie/README.md

 #happie birthday
-its a birthday wishes for special person in everyone life.
+its a birthday wishes for special person in life.